prl_logo

 Sponsor: Intel Neuromorphic Research Community (INRC)

-Collaborator: Dr. Joe Hays, Naval Research Laboratory
+Collaborator: Dr. Joe Hays, U.S. Naval Research Laboratory

 Goal: The ultimate goal of this project is to enable agents, who are learning to control themselves, to have an inherent sense of their own stability, and thus enable them to learn and expand their capabilities safely.
 This work aims to use Bayesian optimization (BO) to learn a distribution of Lyapunov regions of attraction (ROA).
 ROA defines the boundary between stability and instability.
 Once learned offline, the policy will be able to discriminate which specific parameter set defines the specific system under control from the state/action data and therefore refine the ROA for the specific agent.